 - Deadpool and Squirrel Girl had this kind of relationship when the former hung around the Great Lakes Avengers.

 - Spider-Man and Human Torch.
-At least in earlier stories; they are now clearly Vitriolic Best Buds.
+At least in earlier stories; they are now clearly Vitriolic Best Buds (with more than a little Ho Yay).

 - In Hack/Slash, extradimensional talking mutant dog Pooch claims he is constantly tormented by an innocent-looking pug named Goblin.
 We never see this in action, but from the way Pooch talks about him it's clear that their relationship is one of intense animosity.